quantag/qdb-qscore/README.md

 ```
 ./QSCore test [<folder with .qasm files>] [<output file name>]
 ```
-It fill excute .qsm file from folder data/test one by one and write results in file results.json If data folder not specified './data' is used.
+It will excute .qasm files from specified folder one by one and write executions times to JSON file with CPU information.
+If data folder not specified './data' is used.
 If output file name not specified 'results.json' used.

 ## Configuration (Optionally)